-This is one of the biggest questions for climbers today with the explosive growth of indoor walls.
+This is one of the biggest questions for climbers today with the explosive growth of indoor wall.
 When going outdoors there a lot of things that are different, the fear factor, quality of gear placements, weather, nature of the rock and the objective dangers.
-The article below will help you make the switch from the artificial to the natural.
+The below will help you make the switch from the artificial to the natural.

 Tips for the outdoors

 The outdoors is just that: Be prepared for mud, dirt, sand and wet rocks, especially on the approach.
 Take a cheap towel you can wipe your shoes on so you actually get some friction.
 Being used to clean mats indoor this isn’t something people think about.

 No Colour: Outside the routes aren’t set to be climbed in a certain way and there are no colours to help identify which is the right hold to grab.
 Everything is a hold to use and this abundance of choice often confuses people when they are used to climbing a set route in a set way.
 Sometimes the hold you use won’t be the right one, other times it will be.
 This is where you begin to learn route finding.

 Baby Steps: Indoor routes frequently have large moves between holds.
 As above the whole rock is available to you so you don’t need to make long, strenuous and potentially ‘hairy’ moves.
 Use small moves that won’t tire you out so you can climb for longer.